chipguyhere/EERecordSystem/README.md

   * There's no deleting or resizing records in this implementation, but you can add and overwrite them.

 ## List feature:
-  * Designed for maintaining an access control database of valid 32-bit ID numbers.
-(The size of 32-bits isn't currently templated).
+  * Designed for also maintaining a list.
+The prototypical use case is as an access control database of valid 32-bit user ID numbers that occasionally get added or removed.
+(The size of 32-bits is fixed and isn't templated).
   * You can add/remove ID numbers.
 You can query if ID numbers are in the list.
   * ID 0xFFFFFFFF is reserved for free space.
+Removing ID's sets them to this value.
 Space from deleted IDs remains reserved for new IDs within the same list.
   * There can be more than one ID list.
 Each whole list is accessed by a single key.

 # Usage